Be a part of the Minnesota Bee Atlas!

 CEU certificates are available for each session.
 This is an opportunity to attend topic specific mini-workshops at no cost!!At this time, teachers of I.S.D 112 are eligible to attend for pay through their school district.
 Please let us know if you are interested in refuge staff contacting your District Curriculum Coordinator to establish a similar partnership.For more information contact Suzanne Trapp at 952-361-4502.

 To become a part of the Partner Teacher Program, each educator must attend at least one orientation session.
 Next, attend a seasonal workshop to bring your class to the Refuge during that season.
-Offered 3 times each year, these workshops highlight curriculum, teaching materials and equipment for the season.
-After that, attend only one additional refuge training every 3 years to continue in the Program.Click on the Refuge site you would like to visit for workshop schedule.Bloomington Education & Visitor CenterRapids Lake Education & Visitor Center
+These workshops highlight curriculum, teaching materials and equipment for the season.
+After that, attend one additional environmental education training every 3 years to continue in the Program.

 Follow Us Online

 For hunting opportunities, download the refuge hunting brochure.